teymuri/milton/README.md

 The aim of this package is to provide a higher level, musically more expressive and abstract set of routines.
-It is meant to make expressing algorithmic music more intuitive and easy, by taking care of low-level MIDI implementation so that the composer can focus on his composition!
+It is meant to make expressing algorithmic music more intuitive and easy, by taking care of low-level MIDI implementation so that the composer can focus on his composition rather than sending MIDI messages!
 This package is a work-in-progress and in active development.
 Your feedback is very welcome! :-)

 # Quick Start